Deviled Eggs

 This post may contain affiliate links.
 See our disclosure policy.

-Deviled Eggs are a delicious finger food that makes the perfect addition to any party spread.
-The smooth, creamy filling is so yummy!
-Plus, they are so easy to make.
-We always plan for 2-3 deviled eggs per person at a gathering – they are just THAT good!
+Deviled eggs are the perfect finger-food addition to any party spread.
+They take little effort and are so pop-able.
+We always plan for two to three deviled eggs per person at a gathering, they are just THAT good!

 • Mayonnaise – Mayonnaise is one of those foods where I always buy the name brand.
 The store brand just never tastes as good!
 We like Best Foods Mayo the most.
 (Not sponsored – just the truth!)

-• Mustard – Mustard gives this deviled egg recipe a bit of tang and adds to the yellow coloring.
+• Mustard Mustard gives this deviled egg recipe a bit of tang and adds to the yellow coloring.
+We use regular yellow mustard but you can also use Dijon mustard for another flavor variation.

-• Salt & Pepper – Add salt and pepper to your liking.
+• Salt and pepper – Add salt and black pepper to your liking.

 • Paprika – Paprika adds a bit of smoky flavor and that classic red dusting on top.

-• The best eggs to hard boil are those that are at least three days old.
+• Fresh eggs – The best eggs to hard boil are those that are at least three days old.
 Super fresh eggs tend to be harder to peel.

-• Don’t put your eggs into already boiling water.
+• Cold water – Don’t put your eggs into already boiling water.
 Place them in the pan first, then add cold water until there’s about an inch or so of water covering the eggs.

-• The key to making perfect eggs on the inside is to not over boil.
+• Don’t over-boil – The key to making perfect eggs on the inside is to not over-boil.
 If they’re too hot for too long, then you will get that greenish-grayish ring around the yolk.

-• Here’s our secret ingredient: add a little baking soda (about ½ teaspoon or a little less) to the water while boiling.
+• Secret ingredient – The secret ingredient is to add a little baking soda (about ½ teaspoon or a little less) to the water while boiling.
 This will make it easier to peel the eggs later on.

-• If you’re going to peel the eggs right away, then give them a little crack and plunge them in an ice water bath.
+• Cold water – If you are going to peel the eggs right away, then give them a little crack and plunge them into an ice water bath.
 Only do this if you’re going to peel them immediately after.
 If you’re saving the eggs for later, just put them straight into the ice water.

-• If you have an Instant Pot, check out our Instant Pot Hard Boiled Eggs recipe.
+• Instant Pot eggs – If you have an Instant Pot, check out our Instant Pot Hard Boiled Eggs recipe.

 Filling Deviled Eggs